modus95/cover_letter_agent_adk/README.md

 ./cl_agent.sh
 ```

 > ℹ️ Since this project utilizes a remote agent deployed in Vertex AI, **all agent settings in the UI sidebar are disabled**.
-See **Development** section for instructions on how to change key parameters of the remote agent.
+See **Development** section for instructions on how to change key parameters of the remote agent in `config.json`.

 ### 2. CLI (Command Line Interface)